sean-atkinson/sean-atkinson/README.md

-### Hello stranger who may or may not be stalking me... 👋🏾
+### Hello person I do not know yet... 👋🏾

 A little about yours truly:

-* 🔭 I’m a General Assembly trained data scientist who's currently heavy into all things SQL, python, and data analysis.
+* 🔭 I’m a General Assembly trained data scientist who's currently heavy into all things SQL, Tableau, Python, and data analysis.

 * ⚡ Fun facts about me:
   * I'm a Liverpool FC supporter